Cooking On The Ranch

 Pulled pork enchiladas.

 Cochinita pibil pork enchiladas, inspired by enchiladas at Bella’s Restaurant in Taos New Mexico.
-With earthy achiote paste and citrus juices, yielding luscious, spicy pork enchiladas.
+This classic Mexican and Southwestern recipe features earthy achiote paste and citrus juices, yielding luscious, spicy pork enchiladas.
 A perfect recipe to feed a crowd.

 The Pepita Mexican Chocolate Cake makes a great dessert to complete this meal.